IBM-Cloud/openwhisk-darkvisionapp/DEPLOY_MANUALLY.md

 * or Download and extract the source code from [this archive](https://github.com/IBM-Cloud/openwhisk-darkvisionapp/archive/master.zip)

-## Create the Bluemix Services
+## Create the IBM Cloud Services

 ***Note***: *if you have existing instances of these services, you don't need to create new instances.
 You can simply reuse the existing ones.*

-1. Open the IBM Bluemix console
+1. Open the IBM Cloud console

 1. Create a Cloudant NoSQL DB service instance named **cloudant-for-darkvision**